junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Time travel is never easy, isn't it?"
 Cas suddenly comments.
 He's been watching them quietly for some time.
 "Always so much regrets in the past you'd want to change, but you just couldn't save everyone, and you can't change the fix points even if you can travel back in time."

 The Doctor gives him a deep look.
 "Indeed."
-He says.
-The words are simple but his tone is rattled.
+He says with a low voice.
+The word is simple but his tone is fractured.

 Their eyes meet, both as aged as the length of the universe itself.
 There is a moment of understanding.

-Dean watches them, suddenly realizes with more clarity than ever -- Cas is old, real old, as old as the Earth and Sun and the beginning of all the Time and Universe.
-And here he is, standing in the room, walking and talking.
+Dean watches them, suddenly realizes with more clarity than ever -- that Cas is old, really old, as old as the Earth and Sun and the beginning of all the Time and Universe.
+And here he is, standing in the room, wearing a trench coat, walking and talking.
 That Doctor has probably seen just as much time and universe to have eyes as sad and deep.
 He swallows.
 He's just a human.

 Dean takes a gulp at the drink.
 The liqueur smooths down his throat, but it's still dry.

 "You lost someone, didn't you?"
 He asks.
+The question slips out of his tongue without permission.

 The Doctor shoots him a pained look.
-"I'm hoping not anymore." he says, and his eyes linger on Amy's back for a moment too long.
+"I'm hoping not anymore." he says simply, his eyes lingering on Amy's back for a moment too long.

 The four of them fall quiet for a brief moment, only hearing the tiny tinkling sound from the Tardis.
 And then it beeps loudly, with a red flashing sign.